PREDOCTORAL APPLICATION INSTRUCTIONS

 Transcripts and GPAs

-- Graduate school transcript(s) showing all graduate coursework completed or in progress as of fall 2018 as well as GPA.
-(Note: If any institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)
+Graduate school transcript(s) showing all graduate coursework completed or in progress as of Fall 2022 as well as GPA.
+(Note: If an institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)
 If an applicant does not have a transcript yet for a program started in Fall 2022, an unofficial grade report must be uploaded to show coursework in progress.

-Unofficial transcripts or grade reports are acceptable for the review; however, if offered an award, applicants will be required to submit official transcripts to verify the accuracy of the uploaded transcripts or grade reports.
+Unofficial transcripts or grade reports are acceptable for the review of applications.
+If offered a fellowship award, awardees will be required to submit official transcripts to verify the accuracy of the unofficial transcripts or grade reports.

-- Uploaded transcripts should not be secured, password protected, or encrypted files as reviewers will not be able to view and evaluate these documents.
+Transcripts uploaded to the application should not be secured, password protected, or encrypted files as reviewers will not be able to view and evaluate these documents.
 To avoid locked versions of official transcripts, it is recommended that applicants first print and scan these documents prior to uploading them.

 - It is the responsibility of the applicant to upload all transcripts and to ensure transcript legibility and degree attainment dates after each document has been uploaded.
 Transcripts sent via postal mail or e-mail will not be accepted.